TOOP4EU/toop-commons/README.md

 ## dir-config

+This folder is toop.eu internal and there is no need for pilot partners to look at this.

 This folder contains the configuration of the Playground TOOP Directory - see http://directory.acc.exchange.toop.eu

 Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
-Required PEPPOL Directory version after 2018-06-06.

 ## smp-config

+This folder is toop.eu internal and there is no need for pilot partners to look at this.

-This folder contains the configuration of the Playground TOOP SMP - see http://smp.acc.exchange.toop.eu Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
+This folder contains the configuration of the Playground TOOP SMP - see http://smp.acc.exchange.toop.eu

+Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.

-Requires at least phoss SMP 5.0.5.
+Requires *at least* phoss SMP 5.0.5.
 We recommend the latest phoss SMP version.